John Kelley from Massachusetts General Hospital says a good nurse-patient relationship is comparable to “many well-established medical treatments.”

 Look at each other’s eyes for 10 seconds.
 Rest.

 Look at each other’s eyes for 30 seconds.
 Rest.

 Look at each other’s eyes for 1 minute.
 Rest.

 Carry on for as long as you need.
 Have students who feel especially uncomfortable start by practicing in the mirror.

 Knowing how to successfully communicate with patients allows nurses to improve overall care.
 While communication skills may not come naturally, they can be learned.

-Along with communication skills, instilling empathy in nursing students is key.
+Along with communication skills, instilling empathy while explaining procedures and test results is key.
 Dr. Mohammadreza Hojat from Thomas Jefferson University gives 10 approaches for enhancing empathy in healthcare.
 Here are three of Dr. Hojat’s ideas:

 Recording Encounters with Patients

-Video is a great way to discover opportunities to display empathy.
+Video is a great way to discover opportunities to display empathy during patient education exercises.
 There’s nothing quite like watching yourself to see where improvements can be made.
 After all, we are our own worst critics.

 To prove that this technique works, Dr. Hojat sites a study conducted at Michigan State University School of Medicine.
 The study concluded that video increased awareness of nurses’ interaction and communication with patients.
 This awareness led to an increase in empathy, strengthening the nurse-patient relationship.